DataDog/malicious-software-packages-dataset/README.md

 ## Disclaimer

 * This repository contains actively malicious software that was published by threat actors.
 Do not run it on your machine.
-* This dataset may suffer from selection biais, as it was mostly identified.
+* This dataset may suffer from selection biais, as it was mostly identified by a single ruleset ([GuardDog](https://github.com/datadog/guarddog)).
 As such, it may not accurately represent the landscape of software supply-chain security malware.

 ## FAQ